 - PPO health plans are great for those who may need to see a specialist or for those who wish to be covered, even just if it’s a little bit, in the event that they get care from somewhere out of network.
 Having additional flexibility and not having to remember to pre-select your PCP can be worth the increase in premium for some.

-Whatever your choose, so long as it fits your needs, the needs of your family, and fits your budget – then it is the perfect choice.
+Whatever your choice, so long as it fits your needs, the needs of your family, and fits your budget – then it is the perfect choice.